By the end of this section, you will be able to:

 - Recognize and describe common projective tests used in personality assessment

 Roberto, Mikhail, and Nat are college friends and all want to be police officers.
 Roberto is quiet and shy, lacks self-confidence, and usually follows others.
 He is a kind person, but lacks motivation.
 Mikhail is loud and boisterous, a leader.
 He works hard, but is impulsive and drinks too much on the weekends.
 Nat is thoughtful and well liked.
-She is trustworthy, but sometimes she has difficulty making quick decisions.
+They are trustworthy, but are very methodical and therefore have difficulty making quick decisions.
 Of these three, who would make the best police officer?
 What qualities and personality factors make someone a good police officer?
 What makes someone a bad or dangerous police officer?

 A police officer’s job is very high in stress, and law enforcement agencies want to make sure they hire the right people.
 Personality testing is often used for this purpose—to screen applicants for employment and job training.
 Personality tests are also used in criminal cases and custody battles, and to assess psychological disorders.
 This section explores the best known among the many different types of personality tests.